scottyschup/ruby-curriculum/w1d2/iteration.md

 end
 ```

-Here, you are *iterating* over the *elements* of the array.
-The lines
+The lines between the `do` and `end` are a code block to repeat for
-between the `do` and `end` are the code block to repeat.
-For each
+each of the elements of the array.
+For each element in the array, the
-element in the array, the `each` method sets the musician variable to
+`each` method sets the musician variable to the current element, then
-the current element, then executes the code block.
+executes the code block.

 The biggest advantage of `each` is that you don't have to keep track
 of an index variable.
 This may not seem like a big deal, but every